-- Each has its own distinct political integration framework and dynamics, but many similarities are shared with QA in the EHEA, in particular the three-part approach to standards and guidelines - Two points of discussion in the African context, for example, are whether separate guidelines for open and online learning are needed in a post-covid context and also whether specific standards and procedures for the assessment of doctoral studies and research would be an advantage.
+- The ESG and the Quality Assurance alignment in the Bologna Process have inspired other world regions, which have also been the target of EU cooperation for development and numerous capacity building projects under the former Tempus Programme, Alfa Programme and what is now Erasmus+. - Examples include the ASEAN Quality Assurance Framework and the African Standards and Guidelines for QA (ASG-QA). - Each has its own distinct political integration frameworks and dynamics, but many similarities are shared with QA in the EHEA, in particular the three part approach to the ESG, ASG-QA, etc - Two points of discussion in the African context, for example, are whether separate guidelines for open and online learning are needed in a post-covid context and also whether specific standards and procedures for the assessment of doctoral studies and research would be an advantage.

-What is new with QA in Bologna?
+What is new?